Parsa Marvi

 Parsa Marvi (born 6 February 1982) is a German politician of the Social Democratic Party (SPD) who has been serving as a member of the Bundestag since 2021.

 Early life and career

-Marvi was born 1982 in the Iranian city of Teheran and became German cititzen in 2020.
+Marvi was born 1982 in the Iranian city of Tehran and became German cititzen in 2020.

 Marvi worked at MLP (2006–2011) and 1&1 Telecommunication (2011–2021).

 Political career

 Marvi became a member of the Bundestag in the 2021 elections, representing the Karlsruhe-Stadt district.
 In parliament, he has since been serving on the Finance Committee and the Committee on Digital Affairs.
+He was re-elected in 2025.